NU-CEM/CompPhys/_posts/2021-08-02-Numerical-Integration-Qs.md

 hide: true
 ---

-## Integrate a semicircle
+## Integrating a semicircle

-Now use Riemann sums (with 10 rectangular slices) to calculate the value of the integral:
+Use Riemann sums (with 10 rectangular slices) to calculate the value of the integral:

 $ I = \int_{-1}^1\sqrt{1-x^2}\mathrm{d}x $

 How does this compare to exact answer?
-(Hint: the integrand is a semicircle of radius 1) How can you improve the accuracy of your estimate?
+(Hint: the integrand is a semicircle of radius 1)

+How can you improve the accuracy of your estimate?

 {::options parse_block_html="true" /}